wadedismukes/treeducken/cran-comments.md

   Maintainer: 'Wade Dismukes <wade.dismukes@gmail.com>'

 This is a first time submission to CRAN for me (outside of the previous submission which was rejected).

-* checking installed package size ...
-NOTE installed size is 12.6Mb sub-directories of 1Mb or more: libs  12.2Mb

-This only occurs on Linux systems.
-Mac and Windows builds do not contain this note.
-The large file is the shared library (i.e. the .so file).

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.